krishnabhatt1/to-do-flutter-app/README.md

 # to do flutter app ✅

 ## App info:
-A simple to do app made using flutter.
+A to do app made using flutter.
 - Create Tasks
 - Update tasks
 - Delete tasks